openhab/openhab-addons/addons/binding/org.openhab.binding.kodi/README.md

 ### Thing Configuration

-The Kodi thing requires the IP address of the device hosting your Kodi media center instance and the TCP port to access it on (default: `9090`).
+The Kodi thing requires the IP address of the device hosting your Kodi media center instance, the TCP port to access it (default: `9090`) and the HTTP port to build URLs for thumbnails and fanart (default: `8080`).
-These parameters will be found by the auto-discovery feature.
+The IP address will be found by the auto-discovery feature.

 A manual setup through a `things/kodi.things` file could look like this: